jpastuszek/httpimagestore/README.md

 With thumbnail on demand API user uploads original image.
 It is converted to JPEG and if it is too large also scaled down.
 Than that processed version is stored in S3 under key composed from hash of input image data and final image extension.
 Client will receive storage key for further reference in the response body.
 To obtain thumbnail **GET** request with obtained key and thumbnail parameters encoded in the URI needs to be send to the sever.
 It will read parameters from the URI and source selected image from S3.
 That image is then thumbnailed in the backend and sent back to client with custom Cache-Control header.

-Note that Compatibility API will also store "migarion" image in bucket used by on demand API.
+Note that Compatibility API will also store "migration" image in bucket used by on demand API.
 This allows for migration from that API to on demand API.

 Compatibility API example: